HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/comparison-workflow.rst

 diagnostics before interpreting head metrics alone.
 The same physical case can still expose solver-specific accounting semantics, for example whether recharge is applied on fixed-head cells or exported as prescribed-head outflow.
+The workflow also writes ``comparable_outflow_total_m3_s`` in the budget exports.
+This derived comparison quantity is ``drainage_total_m3_s + surface_excess_total_m3_s`` and should be preferred when the question is the total groundwater release rather than the native mechanism that produced it.
 When the Boussinesq run exposes lower-obstacle state histories, also inspect ``boussinesq_obstacle_diagnostics.csv``.
 It reports ``min(h-z_bot)``, potential negative storage volume, active ``q_dry`` cells, and surface-excess cells for each saved snapshot.

+Each materialized comparison can also expose a browser-readable page at ``web/index.html``.
+Treat it as the standard access point for a first review: it links the audit, metrics, key figures, flux dashboard, and CSV exports without replacing the underlying machine-readable files.

 Post-Run Stability Checks
 -------------------------